AI Agent Evaluation: Reliable, Compliant & Scalable AI Agents

 4. Business Metrics - Real Enterprise Value:

-Ultimately, AI agent evaluation only matters if it proves ROI.
+Ultimately, Agent evaluation only matters if it proves ROI.
 Enterprises track whether agents reduce time-to-resolution, boost containment, lower cost per interaction, or drive conversions and retention.
 If these levers don’t move, the agent isn’t delivering enterprise value.

 Accuracy alone is never enough.
 Only by measuring technical resilience, quality of experience, safety/compliance, and business outcomes can enterprises trust AI agents at scale.